 We will try to do most of our scheduling and follow ups online, phone or text to minimize the time spent at our practice for safety considerations.

 Our staff will send you a statement online via email or text at the conclusion of your appointment.
 Some co-pays or payments may be collected prior to your visit.
-Our staff is also happy to answer questions related to financing options for treatment at your convenience.
+Our staff is happy to answer billing questions at your convenience.